- While erectile dysfunction is becoming increasingly common in older men, more than half of them never develop it.

-ED means no erections from masturbation.
 According to the American Urological Association, ED is “the inability to achieve or maintain an erection sufficient for satisfactory sexual performance.”
 Huh?
 That’s absurdly vague.
 If you define “an erection” as what you see in porn, and “satisfactory sexual performance” as porn sex—instant, hard-as-rock erections that last forever with climaxes always on cue—then just about every guy has ED.
 What is ED, really?
 For practical purposes, it means that a man who’s sober (no alcohol or other erection-impairing drugs) cannot raise even a semi-firm erection after extended masturbation.

-ED is not inevitable.
-According to landmark studies by University of Chicago researchers, among men aged 50 to 64, about one-third suffer ED.
+According to landmark studies by University of Chicago researchers, among men age 50 to 64, about one-third suffer ED.
 From age 65 to 85, the figure is approximately 44 percent.
-While ED becomes increasingly common in older men, more than half never develop it.
+While ED becomes increasingly common in older men, more than half never develops it.

-Starting around age 50 (often earlier among smokers and/or diabetics), erections change.
+Starting around age 50 (often earlier among smokers and, or, diabetics), erections change.
 In some men, the process is gradual, in others, it happens more quickly.
 Either way, older men lose the ability to raise erections solely from sexual fantasies.
 Direct fondling of the penis becomes necessary.
 When erections appear, they rise more slowly and do not become as firm as they were during men’s thirties and forties.
 And minor distractions may cause wilting—the doorbell or an ambulance siren.
 These changes alarm many men, who jump to the conclusion that they must have ED.
-If you can still raise erection durings masturbation, you don’t.
+If you can still raise erection during masturbation, you don’t.
 What you have is erection dissatisfaction.